 Enjoy browsing products from your local artisans.
-Featuring items ranging from jewelry, quilts, and glass work, to hair tinsel, garden art, and screen printing; there is sure to be something for everyone.
+Featuring items ranging from jewelry and glass work, to leather goods, Mayan art, and T-shirts; there is sure to be something for everyone.
 Or step into the neighborhood's stores and see what the shops of Central have to offer.
 Have your wallet ready to purchase some beautiful, handcrafted items.

 Food & Drink

 Savor some local favorites while you walk around Summerfest!
 Snack on some pizza, dig into some BBQ, and cool down with Italian ice.
 These fabulous food vendors will leave you begging for more!
 Adults can quench their thirst at the microbrew garden featuring local breweries including Marble Brewery, Il Vicino, Bosque Brewing Company, La Cumbre Brewing Co., Broken Bottle Brewery, Abbey Brewing Company and Santa Fe Brewing Company.